osscda/www/content/who.md

 title: "Who we are"
 ---

-We're a group of cool people
+We are a group of passionate engineers inside of the cloud advocacy group at Microsoft.